-In Mexico, Dior has more than 60 points of sale, including its shops-in-shop, the independent stores as well as spaces for its perfume and makeup collections in Liverpool and Sephora.
+In Mexico, Dior has more than 60 points of sale, including its shops-in-shop, and independent stores as well as spaces for its perfume and makeup collections in Liverpool and Sephora.
 In the rest of the region, the French brand operates in Guatemala, Honduras, Costa Rica, Peru, Brazil, and Bolivia, among other countries.

-Dior opens two pop up stores in Tulum and Cancun
+Dior opens two pop-up stores in Tulum and Cancun

 A few weeks after opening its first independent stores in Mexico, the emblematic French house Dior is back with a double of openings in the country, now in the Riviera Maya, with two new pop-up stores dedicated to its women's collections in Cancun and Tulum, in Quintana Roo.